-The arrival of clinical next-generation sequencing (CNGS) has introduced new opportunities and challenges.
-It offers increased diagnostic precision and improved understanding of the causes and outcomes of an array of diseases at the individual level and promises to advance predictive and preventive medicine on an unprecedented scale.
+The arrival of clinical next generation sequencing (CNGS) introduces new opportunities and challenges.
+It offers increased diagnostic precision and improved understanding of the causes and outcomes of an array of diseases at the individual level, and promises to advance predictive and preventive medicine on an unprecedented scale.
 Genomic technologies have already begun to deliver on this promise.
-Although these technologies have been available for only a few years, their integration into clinical practice for the evaluation of patients with a variety of disorders has been swift and their demonstrated utility impressive.^{1,2} Genomic testing has successfully advanced the diagnosis of previously undiagnosed rare disorders, the identification of high risk for disease among healthy individuals, and the development of targeted cancer treatments.
+Although these technologies have been available for only a few years, their integration into clinical practice for the evaluation of patients with a variety of disorders has been swift and their demonstrated utility impressive.
+Genomic testing has successfully advanced the diagnosis of previously undiagnosed rare disorders, identification of high risk of disease among healthy individuals, and development of targeted cancer treatments.